MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-firewall/restrict-server-access-to-members-of-a-group-only.md

 ---
-title: Restrict Server Access to Members of a Group Only (Windows)
+title: Restrict Server Access to Members of a Group Only
 description: Create a firewall rule to access isolated servers running Windows Server 2008 or later and restrict server access to members of a group. ms.prod: windows-client ms.topic: conceptual